-We introduce the Global Consumption and Income Project (GCIP), which is developing two separate datasets (The Global Consumption Dataset (GCD) and The Global Income Dataset (GID)) containing an unprecedented portrait of consumption and income of persons over time, within and across countries, around the world.4 The benchmark version of the dataset presents estimates of monthly real consumption and income (in \$2005 PPP) of every decile of the population (a 'consumption/income profile') for the vast majority of countries in the world (more than 130) for every year for more than half a century (1960-2012).
-We describe here its construction and provide an initial set of descriptive findings in order to showcase the possibilities for its use.
+Abstract: We introduce two separate datasets-the Global Consumption Dataset and the Global Income Dataset-containing an unprecedented portrait of consumption and income of persons over time, within and across countries, around the world.
+The benchmark version of the dataset presents estimates in purchasing power parity units of monthly real consumption and income for every decile of the population (a 'consumption/income profile') for 133 countries and more than half a century (1960-2012).
+We describe the construction of the datasets and demonstrate some possible uses by presenting preliminary results concerning the consumption distribution, poverty, and inequality for the world and specific country aggregates.